clemens-tolboom/uml-generator-php/index.md

 containing JSON files.
 The other parses the JSON structure and generates .dot files for [Graphviz][graphviz].
 Then you can use the Graphviz toolkit to render the diagrams to your image format of choice.

-If you happen to choose the SVG output format and defined a documentation module for `json2dot` the class and method names will be clickable and lead to the defined URLs.
+If you happen to choose the SVG output format and defined a documentation module for `generate:dot` the class and method names will be clickable and lead to the defined URLs.
 The repo currently contains a documentation module for api.drupal.org.